-No Smokes is an interactive anti-smoking website and package of educational tools developed specifically for young Aboriginal and Torres Strait Islander Australians, and the teachers and health practitioners who work with them.
+The No Smokes project is an interactive anti-smoking website and package of educational resources and tools developed specifically for young Indigenous Australians, and the teachers and health practitioners who work with them.

-No Smokes is inspired by a vision in which Aboriginal and Torres Strait Islander communities enjoy the same level of health as other Australians, and smoking is seen as the exception, rather than a pervasive norm.
+No Smokes is inspired by a vision in which Indigenous communities enjoy the same level of health as other Australians, and smoking is seen as the exception, rather than a pervasive norm.

-The project uses empowerment strategies to promote healthy choices and behaviours about smoking to Aboriginal and Torres Strait Islander people.
-With its focus on culturally relevant concepts and language, youth friendly multimedia format, and inclusion of Indigenous faces, No Smokes represents a first in anti-smoking campaigning for young Aboriginal and Torres Strait Islander Australian audiences.
+No Smokes uses empowerment strategies to promote healthy choices and behaviours about smoking to Indigenous people.
+With its focus on culturally relevant concepts and language, youth-friendly multimedia format, and inclusion of Indigenous faces, No Smokes represents a first in anti-smoking campaigning for young Indigenous Australian audiences.

 No Smokes is based on the understanding that social marketing is at its most effective when it speaks the language of its target audience, when it uses the communications tools they use, delivers its message using people they look up to, and when they can see something of themselves in the faces and voices it features.

-- video clips of Aboriginal celebrities and sporting stars, health experts, elders and successful quitters extoling the benefits of giving up
+- Video stories of Aboriginal celebrities and sporting stars, health experts, elders and successful quitters talking about the benefits of quitting

 - PDF facts sheets for teachers and health workers